 ……

+(#4720, 4242)When a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true (re)associates with an AP MLD, the EMLMR mode is disabled by default.
 If a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true intends to switch EMLMR mode after MLD association(#6608), then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0 to enable or disable EMLMR mode, respectively.

 ……